Looking to replace windows and doors in Oakville? Here’s what you should know.

 U-Factor: U-factor determines the rate at which heat escapes through a window.
 The lower the U-factor number is, the better the window is at mitigating heat loss.

 Solar Heat Gain Coefficient (SHGC): SHGC represents how much solar radiation a window lets into the home or cottage.
 In other words, it determines how well a window can resist unwanted heat gain.
 The lower the SHGC number, the better the window unit is at reflecting and repelling heat.
+However, calling a SHGC number “good” or “bad” is not enough.
+It is a metric that largely depends on where the home is situated.
+Homes in hotter climates, such as the southwestern United States, would typically want a lower SHGC as they are exposed to so much sunlight year-round.
+Conversely, a home in a northern Canadian city like Winnipeg would want a high SHGC so as to allow as much added heat from the limited sunlight as possible.

 Air Leakage: Air leakage infiltration measures the amount of airflow into the building via the window and exfiltration is the flow of air out of the building.
 The lower the number, the better your windows will be at preventing unwanted airflow.